grezniczek/redcap_survey_auth/README.md

 Authorization is stored in the REDCap survey session for the browser making the request.
 Sharing a survey, dashboard, or report URL does not share authorization.
 Old URL authentication tokens and calendar-day dashboard/report session flags are no longer accepted.

+- Multiple login tabs can authenticate independently without refreshing after another tab opens.
+Completing a survey with final Submit makes REDCap destroy the shared survey session, so other tabs must sign in again; unsaved answers are not automatically restored.
 - Login forms expire after 10 minutes.
 Reopen the resource to obtain a fresh form.
 - Authorization expires after 30 minutes without authorized activity or 8 hours after login, whichever comes first.
 REDCap session expiry or loss of the session cookie can end access earlier.
 - With **Allow writing** enabled, **Start over** restores the exact authentication values originally written by the module (including the original timestamp), while leaving survey answers cleared.
 Sessions created before this feature ask for login again before resetting.